kyounger/casc-plugin-dependency-calculation/README.md

                     script will have access env vars PNAME, PVERSION, PURL, PFILE can be used to automate the uploading of plugins to a repository manager see examples under examples/exec-hooks
-    -v          The version of CloudBees CI (e.g. 2.263.4.2) -V          Verbose logging (for debugging purposes)
+    -i          Include optional dependencies in the plugins.yaml -I          Include bootstrap dependencies in the plugins.yaml -v          The version of CloudBees CI (e.g. 2.263.4.2) -V          Verbose logging (for debugging purposes)
     -r          Refresh the downloaded wars/jars (no-cache)